 And if you don’t want to deal with the oven at all, check out this recipe for vegan pumpkin cookie dough.

 If you don’t want to bake the whole batch, simply bake the number of cookies you want, and freeze the rest.
 Shape them all and store the raw cookies you want to save for later in a freezer-safe bag.

 You can freeze this dough for up to 3 months and bake them fresh as you want to enjoy them.
 Just add two minutes to your baking time when you are making them from frozen.

 Keep in mind this cookie dough does not spread much, and when you bake frozen dough, it spreads even less.
 You may want to press the dough down with clean hands or a spatula, so they are flatter when they come out of the oven.

 Green tip: Consider these reusable baking mats to reduce your plastic waste!
 They are nonstick and easy to clean.

-These cookies will last up to two weeks in an airtight container at room temperature or two weeks in the refrigerator.
+These cookies will last up to 7 days in an airtight container at room temperature or two weeks in the refrigerator.

 Why You Should Make These Pumpkin Chocolate Chip Cookies